[Reiwa Latest Edition] Impact of PHP Versions and How to Check Them

 By the way, if the PHP version is old, it may cause problems or impact security

-if you're not familiar with web systems but are curious about the impact of different PHP versions, we
+'s not familiar with web-related systems but is curious about the impact of PHP version differences,

 [Explanation] Impact of different PHP versions and countermeasures